-The Under Secretary of State for Arms Control and International Security, Rose Gottemoeller, Acting, leads the interagency policy process on nonproliferation and manages global U.S. security policy, principally in the areas of nonproliferation, arms control, regional security and defense relations, and arms transfers and security assistance.
+The Under Secretary of State for Arms Control and International Security, Rose E. Gottemoeller, leads the interagency policy process on nonproliferation and manages global U.S. security policy, principally in the areas of nonproliferation, arms control, regional security and defense relations, and arms transfers and security assistance.
 This entails overseeing the negotiation, implementation, and verification of international agreements in arms control and international security.
 Other specific responsibilities include directing and coordinating export control policies and policies to prevent missile, nuclear, chemical, biological, and conventional weapons proliferation.
 All of these contribute to the State Department’s strategic goal of countering threats to the United States and the international order.
 The Under Secretary for Arms Control and International Security serves as a Senior Adviser to the President and the Secretary of State.

 Secretary Kerry (Mar.
 31): "In the six years we’ve been meeting – first in Washington, then in Seoul, then the Hague, and now back in Washington – we can actually point to real, tangible achievements in nuclear security."
 Full Text» More»

 04/14/16 Assistant Secretary Frank A. Rose, Bureau of Arms Control, Verification and Compliance; 32nd Space Symposium; Colorado Springs, CO

 04/12/16 Remarks at RUSI Missile Defense Conference; Assistant Secretary Frank A. Rose, Bureau of Arms Control, Verification and Compliance; London, United Kingdom

 Mar.
 31: Today Assistant Secretary Thomas Countryman of the U.S. Department of State and the Norwegian Ambassador to the United States Kare R. Aas strengthened their countries’ partnership to counter nuclear terrorism by signing a Memorandum of Understanding (MOU) between their ministries.
 More»